-Commander Jason Lyons oversees the Patrol Division and is responsible for 47 sworn officers, which includes six sergeants and six corporals.
+Commander Sam Varela oversees the Patrol Division and is responsible for 47 sworn officers, which includes six sergeants and six corporals.

 Most likely, if you call for police assistance, an officer in a black and white police car from the Patrol Division will respond.
 These men and women patrol the streets 24 hours a day, seven days a week.
 Patrol officers work a 4/10 shift schedule and are split into a total of six watches.
-Watch I, II and III work the A side of the week (Sun-Wed) with an identical watch schedule working the B side of the week (Wed-Sat).
+Watches I, II and III work the A side of the week (Sunday-Wednesday) with an identical watch schedule working the B side of the week (Wednesday-Saturday).
 Their duties are many, including what most would consider traditional law enforcement:

 In addition to all these duties, patrol officers have several other responsibilities.
 Castle Rock police officers work within the COPPS philosophy (Community Oriented Policing and Problem Solving).
 Our patrol officers are assigned to specific areas for at least six months at a time.

-The Bike Unit operates May through August of each year patrolling our trails, parks, schools, neighborhoods, retail centers, and many Town Events.
+- The Bike Unit operates May through August of each year patrolling our trails, parks, schools, neighborhoods, retail centers, and many Town Events.

 - A Crisis Intervention Team (CIT) connects individuals suffering from mental health issues with the appropriate levels of mental health services.
 The goals of CIT are to train law enforcement officers in the recognition of mental illness, to enhance their verbal crisis de-escalation skills, and to provide more streamlined access to community-based mental health services.

 Our goal is to work with the members of our communities to continue keeping Castle Rock a safe, enjoyable and fun place to live, work and play.
 So the next time you see a patrol officer, wave and say hello.